ashleyoldershaw/ashleyoldershaw/README.md

 - 👋 Hi, I’m @ashleyoldershaw
 - 👀 I’m interested in most applications of programming, machine learning, data, IoT
-- 📫 Reach me best here or on LinkedIn!
+- 📫 Reach me best on LinkedIn!

 <!---
 ashleyoldershaw/ashleyoldershaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.